-Participants

-Eight adults participated in this study, and were paid \$6.
-Participants were told they would receive a \$20 bonus if they had one of the two highest accuracies to increase their motivation to do well.
+Participants.
+Eight adults participated in this study and were each paid \$6.
+As motivation, participants were told that they would receive a \$20 bonus if they had one of the two highest accuracies.

-Design and Procedure

-In Experiment 3, each of the 5 speed profiles was mapped onto each of the path shapes creating a total of 25 different events.
-For example, the asymmetric speed profile was mapped onto each of the five path shapes, the bimodal speed profile was then mapped onto each of the five path shapes, etc. The displays were created using the same methodology as in Experiments 1 and 2; the speed profile determined the proportion of path length that the object traveled in each sample.
+Design and Procedure.
+In Experiment 3, each of the 5 speed profiles was mapped onto each of the path shapes, creating a total of 25 different events.
+For example, the asymmetric speed profile was mapped onto each of the 5 path shapes, the bimodal speed profile was then mapped onto each of the 5 path shapes, and so on.
+The displays were created using the same methodology as in Experiments 1 and 2; the speed profile determined the proportion of path length that the object traveled in each sample.

-The design was similar to that in Experiments 1 and 2 with the following exceptions.
+The design was similar to that in Experiments 1 and 2, with the following exceptions.
 First, the training portion of the experiment consisted of two separate training phases.
 The observers first performed a training phase to identify the path shape of the events.
-This training phase for path, was identical to the training phase of Experiment 1.
-Observers viewed each of the five path shapes with constant speed in the upright orientation, and identified which path shape it was.
-They were given feedback on their performance.
+This training phase for path was identical to the training phase of Experiment 1.
+Observers viewed and identified each of the five path shapes with constant speed in the upright orientation and they were given feedback on their performance.
 Once the observers had achieved 80% accuracy or better for two consecutive blocks, they moved onto the next training phase, that for speed profile.
 The speed profile training phase was identical to the training phase in Experiment 2.
 Observers viewed each of the five velocity profiles on the circular path and made a judgment.
-They received feedback and needed to achieve at least an accuracy of 80% for two consecutive blocks before moving onto the next phase of the experiment.
+They received feedback and needed to achieve at least an accuracy of 80% for two consecutive blocks before moving into the next phase of the experiment.
 After they had completed both training phases, observers were told that they would now see events that could be any combination of the five path shapes and speed profiles.
 Furthermore, they were told that they would be viewing the combined events in depth.
-The testing phase was identical to those in Experiments 1 and 2, except the observers made two judgments instead of one.
-After viewing an event, they would first make a judgment identifying the speed profile, and then second a judgment to identify the path shape.
+The testing phase was identical to those in Experiments 1 and 2, except for the observers making two judgments instead of one.
+After viewing an event, they would first make a judgment identifying the speed profile, then one identifying the path shape.
 They were not given feedback during the testing phase.